utkuozbulak/regional-adversarial-perturbation/README.md

 # Regional Adversarial Perturbation

-This repository contains the implementation of the regional adversarial attack proposed in the "Regional Image Perturbation Reduces Lp Norms of Adversarial Examples While Maintaining Model-to-model Transferability" published in 2020 International Conference on Machine Learning, Workshop in Uncertainty & Robustness in Deep Learning ([Link to the paper](https://arxiv.org/abs/...)).
+This repository contains the bare bone implementation of the regional adversarial attack used in the paper "Regional Image Perturbation Reduces Lp Norms of Adversarial Examples While Maintaining Model-to-model Transferability" published in 2020 International Conference on Machine Learning, Workshop in Uncertainty & Robustness in Deep Learning ([Link to the paper](https://arxiv.org/abs/...)).

 ## General Information